2025 BMW 4 Series: Hybrid MPG, Price & Specifications

-Among premium Coupes, the 2025 BMW 4 Series grades at A for fuel cost.
-NHTSA has 1 recall campaign on file for this vehicle.
+Among premium Coupes, the 2025 BMW 4 Series scores well for fuel cost.
+NHTSA has no recall campaigns on file for this vehicle.

 - Starting MSRP